akharawita/poc-zkf-dapp/README.md

 #### Create the proof

-- Run `snarkjs plonk fullprove circuits/witness.json circuits/build/withdraw_multiplier_js/withdraw_multiplier.wasm circuits/build/proving_key.zkey circuits/build/proof.json circuits/build/public.json` to generate the `proof.json` and `public.json` file
+- Run `yarn snarkjs plonk fullprove circuits/witness.json circuits/build/withdraw_multiplier_js/withdraw_multiplier.wasm circuits/build/proving_key.zkey circuits/build/proof.json circuits/build/public.json` to generate the `proof.json` and `public.json` file

 `** Optional step **
 We need a verification key that can be generated from the proving key to verify the proof.
 Here’s how to get that:`

-- Run `snarkjs zkey export verificationkey circuits/build/proving_key.zkey circuits/build/verification_key.json` to generate the `verification_key.json` file
+- Run `yarn snarkjs zkey export verificationkey circuits/build/proving_key.zkey circuits/build/verification_key.json` to generate the `verification_key.json` file

 #### Verify the proof